runtimeverification/verified-smart-contracts/casper/README.md

   - `vote`

-The verification of the following functions is in progress:
+The verification of the following functions is in progress (but now suspended due to the [deprecated Casper FFG]):

 - `sqrt_of_total_deposits`
 - `initialize_epoch`